funeralprocession/hakarukun2014/README.md

 # hakarukun2014
-This program converts atomic percent and weight percent of the periodic table to each other.
+This program converts the atomic percent and weight percent of the elements in the periodic table to each other.